-The Gallery Director or Assistant Director will submit written recommendations for deaccessions to the Library and Art Gallery Committee, in consultation with the following individuals and senior staff of the University, as appropriate: artist, donor, funder, seller, the Vice President of University Relations, the Vice President and Dean of Academic Affairs, the Vice President for Finance and Treasurer, and the President.
+The Gallery Director or Assistant Director will submit written recommendations for deaccessions to the Library and Art Gallery Committee, in consultation with the following individuals and senior staff of the University, as appropriate: artist, donor, funder, seller, the Vice President for University Advancement, the Vice President and Dean of Academic Affairs, the Vice President for Finance and Treasurer, and the President.
 The recommendation will include an evaluation of the object and the reason for and method of its proposed removal.
 Recommendations may require consultation with external scholars, curators, conservators, or other experts.
 Final recommendations for deaccessions must be approved by the Vice President and Dean of Academic Affairs, and the President of the University.

 Removal of objects

 The object to be deaccessioned will be disposed of by offer of donation or exchange, as determined by the Gallery Director and the Library and Art Gallery Committee.

 Usable objects that have been deaccessioned will be donated to or exchanged with the following institutions in order of preference: